How to inspect a car body when buying a used car

 Is it possible to restore a damaged car so well that it will be difficult to spot any signs of an accident?

-How can you check if a used car has been previously involved in an accident?
+Yes, any car can be restored even after a very serious collision so that it would be very difficult to notice any difference.
+So, how can you check if a used car has been previously involved in an accident?
 This is a three-step process:

-• The first step is to check the used car history records.
+1. Check the used car history records.
 Most accidents are reported and the used car history report may show you that the "clean" used car you were about to buy had been damaged in a serious accident before.
 Many "bad" used cars can be filtered out from your list this way.
 Read how to check used car history

-• The second step is to carefully inspect a used car for signs of previous accidents or corrosion yourself.
+2. Carefully inspect a used car for signs of previous accidents or corrosion yourself.
 Is it difficult to spot signs of previous accidents?
 It's not easy, but if you know what to look for, you might be able to catch some telltale signs - we wrote this guide to help you.
 Read and see photos below.

-• The last step is to have a used car properly inspected by a knowledgeable mechanic or used car inspector.
+3. Have the used car properly inspected by a knowledgeable mechanic or used car inspector.

 • Rust damage